Keeping you informed and prepared amid the coronavirus outbreak

-The spread of the novel coronavirus presents serious concerns and challenges for many around the world.
-To help, we’re gathering the latest news stories along with relevant columns, tips, podcasts, and videos from FM magazine and the Journal of Accountancy on this page, along with curated items from our archives to help with uncertainty and disruption.
+The spread of COVID-19 presents serious concerns and challenges for many around the world.
+To help, we’re gathering the latest news stories along with relevant columns, tips, podcasts, and videos from FM magazine, along with curated items from our archives to help with uncertainty and disruption.

 The Association, the global voice of the American Institute of CPAs and the Chartered Institute of Management Accountants, is continually monitoring the impact of the coronavirus (COVID-19) on members, staff, exam candidates, students, and the profession.
 Visit this page on cimaglobal.com for updates and details about where to find the information you need.